 It's currently possible to earn 75,000 Venture Miles after spending $4,000 in the first three months of card membership on the Capital One Venture X Rewards Credit Card.
 Being that you earn 2x miles on every dollar you spend, you'll end up with 83,000 miles worth a minimum of $830 towards travel.

-Even though it isn’t the big 100,000-mile offer Capital One launched the card with, it’s certainly still very compelling and worth your attention.
-And if you’re holding out hope for a return of the 100,000-mile offer … don’t hold your breath.
-It’s very likely we will never see an offer that good on the Venture X again.
+If you're holding out hope for a return of the 100,000-mile offer … don't hold your breath.
+It's unlikely we'll see an offer that good on the Venture X ever again.
+And even with a 75,000-mile bonus, this remains one of the strongest travel cards on the market today.

 Click Here to learn more about the Capital One Venture X Rewards Credit Card.